Expression of Interest

 Criteria

-Challenge proposals will be assessed with respect to:
+Challenge proposals will be reviewed with respect to:

 Scope and fit

 What is the challenge aiming to address?
-Does it address current gap(s) in community health and wellbeing?
+Does it require the application of novel & emerging cloud-computing technologies?

 Feasibility